 The cryptocurrency industry’s flair for the dramatic has reached new heights as TRON founder Justin Sun has acquired Maurizio Cattelan’s controversial artwork “Comedian” – infamously known simply as ‘The Banana’ – for a staggering $6.2 million at a Sotheby’s auction in New York.
 Yes, it’s literally a banana taped to a wall.

 Sun, a central and often controversial figure in the crypto space, has built a reputation for grabbing headlines since founding the TRON blockchain platform in 2017.
-Currently serving as Grenada’s Permanent Representative to the World Trade Organization, Sun has become known for his bold moves in both the digital asset space and traditional markets.
+Sun, who formerly served as Grenada’s Permanent Representative to the World Trade Organization, has has become known for his bold moves in both the digital asset space and traditional markets.

 The final price, which includes $1 million in auction house fees, far exceeded Sotheby’s pre-sale estimates of $1-1.5 million.
 In what could only happen in the contemporary art world, the auction turned into a six-minute spectacle of escalating bids, starting at $800,000.